---

 **Progress Tracking**: Use project management tools with clear milestones:

-Review Structure: Implement two review types—technical reviews for accuracy and editorial reviews for clarity and persuasiveness.
-We've found that proposals going through structured dual reviews score 15-18% higher than single-review submissions.
+**Review Structure**: Implement two review types—technical reviews for accuracy and editorial reviews for clarity and persuasiveness.
+Proposals going through structured dual reviews perform better than single-review submissions.

 For distributed teams, [modern collaboration platforms](https://www.arphie.ai/blog/rfp-collaboration) enable real-time co-editing, comment threads, and approval workflows that keep everyone synchronized.